|Nutritional Guidelines (per serving)|

 When it reaches a boil, set your timer and let it boil for 5 minutes.

-Drain the mushrooms and load them into half-pint jars leaving 1/2-inch of headspace.
+Drain the mushrooms and load them into half-pint jars leaving 1/2-inch of headspace in each jar.

 In another saucepan, stir together the white wine vinegar, olive oil, garlic cloves, salt, oregano, basil, and crushed red pepper flakes.
 Bring this mixture to a boil over medium-high heat.

-Fish the garlic from the boiling brine and tuck one clove in and among the mushrooms in each jar.
+Fish the garlic from the boiling brine and tuck one clove into the mushrooms in each jar.

 Stir the vinegar and oil dressing well and ladle over the mushrooms in the jars, maintaining the 1/2-inch of headspace.